canmom/canmom.github.io/fiction/summoning.md

 "No." You crouched beside him, and leaned in close for warmth.
 "Such mysteries are far beyond my ken.
 I am going to summon a demon---into my own flesh, not yours."

 The homunculus twitched, apparently deeming this contact innocuous.
-It had the eyes of a sheep.
+It had the wide eyes of a sheep, capturing the whole room.
 A problem.

 His grip tightened on your arm.
 "Do not!" he cried.
 "I could not bear it!"